juicedata/juicefs-csi-driver/docs/en/administration/going-production.md

 ## Enable kubelet authentication {#kubelet-authn-authz}

 Kubelet comes with [different authentication modes](https://kubernetes.io/zh-cn/docs/reference/access-authn-authz/kubelet-authn-authz), and default `AlwaysAllow` mode effectively disables authentication.
-But if kubelet uses other authentication modes, CSI Node will run into error when listing pods (this is however, a issue fixed in newer versions, continue reading for more):
+But if kubelet uses other authentication modes, CSI Node will run into error when listing Pods (this is however, a issue fixed in newer versions, continue reading for more):

 ```
 kubelet_client.go:99] GetNodeRunningPods err: Unauthorized